-4.1.5.2: Caramel colouring E150a
+4.1.5.2.
+CARAMEL COLOURING E150A:

 If so desired and prior to bottling, the blender may use the only additive which is permitted for Irish whiskey, namely plain caramel colouring (E150a).
-Irish whiskey acquires its colour through its maturation in wooden casks, such as oak.
-However, each cask of Irish whiskey will have a different colour.
+Irish Whiskey acquires its colour through its maturation in oak casks.
+However, each cask of Irish Whiskey will have a different colour.
 As part of the blending process the blender will seek to produce a final blend which is as close in colour to the previous batches of the brand which has been produced over the years.
 However, to produce exactly the same required colour, it may be necessary to use very small quantities of plain caramel colouring to adjust the colour.
 The use of plain caramel colouring to adjust colour has been traditional since the 19th Century.
 Plain caramel (E150a) is a colouring, and is not for flavouring or a sweetening.